Razzula/virtual-turntable/README.md

 ```bash
 $ ./dev.sh
 ```
-note: use `dev.bat` for Windows, _although_, this project is designed for use primary with a Raspberry Pi (especially the server module), and hence it is recommended to use Linux.
+note: use `dev.bat` for Windows, _although_, this project is designed for use primarily with a Raspberry Pi (especially the server module), and hence it is recommended to use Linux.

 **or**